 One of the valley’s favorite farms, Schnepf Farms is offering a pumpkin and chili party — and is the ultimate pumpkin patch and family fun destination!
 Rides, games, shows, and more will keep the kids happy all day.
 Read our review here.
 Admission is $22 plus tax at the gate or $17 at any Fry’s Grocery (children under 2 free).
 You can get more information at the Schnepf Farms web site.

 This one day event from Storybook Entertainment is back!!
 See their website for tickets.

 7575 E Princess Dr, Scottsdale, AZ 85255

-NEW for 2020 is this fall festival at The Princess in Scottsdale!
-September 17 – October 31, 2020, 6-10pm.
+This fall festival at The Princess in Scottsdale is back!
+September 16 – October 31, 2021, 6-10pm.
 Pumpkin patch, hay maze, haunted plaza, lantern launch, and more!
-If you’ve been to their Christmas event (which we have, and loved!), this sounds very similar.
+If you’ve been to their Christmas event (which we have, and loved!), this is very similar.
 Read our review here.
 See more details on their website.
 (And hint, check Groupon for discounted tickets!)

 Halloween Town Pumpkin Patch

 26540 N. Scottsdale Rd., Scottsdale (SW corner of Jomax Rd. & Scottsdale Rd.)

 Open October 1-31, 2021.
 Hours are from 9 am to 6 pm daily Sunday-Saturday, closed Tuesdays.
 Special hours on Halloween.
 This is the closest pumpkin patch to us and one of our favorites.
 (Ages 8 and under, are best.)
 They have a great petting zoo (just watch the goats – they can get bossy), great games and toys, a fun hayride to the patch to find that perfect pumpkin, and more!
 General admission is a $10 entrance fee per person on weekdays, $12 per person on Saturdays and Sundays, 23 months and younger can enter for free.
 Get more details on their website.